CPNV-ES/Zonta-Gaufres/README.md

     npm run dep
     ```

 > The `dep` script is a custom script that will install both npm and composer dependencies at once.
+You MUST have run `npm install` before running this script if you don't have `concurrently` installed.

 3. Create the `.env` file based on the `.env.example` file